 If you want people to buy straight off the website – e-commerce – then there’s just three basic laws.

-One, make it easy to find everything you have to sell.
+Make it easy to find everything you have to sell.

-Two, make every product look as compelling as possible, and provide enough detail so that the customer knows that it’s exactly what he or she is looking for.
+Make every product look as compelling as possible, and provide enough detail so that the customer knows that it’s exactly what he or she is looking for.

-Three, make it easy to buy!!
+Make it easy to buy!!
 That basically means that, once the customer has decided to buy, there’s a minimum of hassle – minimum of forms and fields to fill, minimum of clicks.